NGWPC/nwm-region-mgr/README.md

 ## Docker Run Time Environment (RTE)
 ### Step 0.
 Build Docker image
 `Note` This step is only necessary if a docker image doesn't already exists or if updates to the code base have been implemented.
+The short flag `-d` can also be used in place of `--docker`

 ```bash
 cd nwm-region-mgr